|Digital proof of an interior layout|

 After uploading the interior layout and cover files, I am able to review a digital proof of the book.
 This is a pretty good indication of where the content will fall within the trim/gutter, but it’s not the most accurate way to see how the colors of the cover will print or how dark the ink will be on the pages.

-Always order a physical proof!
+That is why it’s important to always order a physical proof!

-8. Design the interior layout (ebook)
+8. Design the interior layout for the ebook

 The ebook layout is a bit easier because it does not have fixed text.
 An ebook reader can change the font, which will change the layout of the text on the page.
 However, I do have to add an active table of contents, which can be a bit of a pain to properly format.